 Associate of the British Association for Early Childhood Education

 As an Associate Nicola delivers consultancy and training for authorities and settings across the country.

 Moonbeams, Member of the Steering Group and Artist Pedagogista

-Moonbeams is a programme of CPD events for the Early Years sector taking place across the Midlands during 2016-2017.
-A strand of the programme is a yearlong course for Early Years practitioners and artists to work together to develop their understanding around educational development through the arts.
-Nicola’s role as Artist Pedagogista is to support all practitioners and artists throughout the course.
-Nicola is also managing the Moonbeams National Conference on Arts & Creativity in EY, details can be found here.
+Moonbeams was a programme of CPD events for the Early Years sector that took place across the Midlands during 2016-2017.
+A strand of the programme was a year long course for Early Years practitioners and artists to work together to develop their understanding around educational development through the arts.
+Nicola’s role as Artist Pedagogista was to support all practitioners and artists throughout the course.
+Nicola also managed the Moonbeams National Conference on Arts & Creativity in EY, details can be found here.

 Trainer for Camden Early Years

 Camden EY has commissioned Nicola to deliver her 3 day course for Early Years practitioners in the Camden borough.
 The aim of the course is to develop practitioner’s skills, knowledge and understanding to enable them to lead and develop the music provision within their settings.